oats-ts/docs/src/md/SdkErrorHandling.md

 - The `statusCode` doesn't match any of the statuses defined in the source OpenAPI document (eg.: it defines `200`, `400` and `500` but the response has a `403` status code).
 - The `mimeType` doesn't match any of the mime types defined for the given Operation and status code, defined in the source OpenAPI document (eg.: it defines `application/json` and `text/plain` but we get `application/xml`)
+- Parsing of the response `body` fails
 - The response `body` doesn't validate against the schema described in the OpenAPI document

-In all of these cases the server doesn't respect the same OpenAPI document we are working against, this is considered an unexpected situation, hence Oats throws.
+In all of these cases the server doesn't respect the same OpenAPI document we are working against, this is considered an unexpected situation.
+Oats throws, as this is something that **NEEDS** a developers attention, as the SDK and the server "don't speak the same language".

 ## Examples of no rejection:

 - The `statusCode`, the response `body` + its `mimeType`, and optionally the response `headers` together match a response option described in the source OpenAPI document.
 - The `statusCode` is outside of the `2xx`, but the first condition is fulfilled (given status code is documented in the source OpenAPI document)

-In this cases the response is documented, and so the responses will be properly parsed, validated, etc, as according to the source OpenAPI document they are to be expected.
+In this cases the response is documented, and so the responses will be properly parsed, validated, etc, as according to the source OpenAPI document they are to be expected, even if it's not in the `2xx` range.
+If the OpenAPI document the SDK was generated from lists `4xx` and `5xx` statuses as possibilites that can happen, then the client **SHOULD** be ready for these cases too, and handle them properly.

 This gives you a flexible and consistent way of error handling, that doesn't hide anything, but rather transparently reflects the servers described behaviour.
-This is reflected in the previous (usage) example as well.
-Another practical example displaying really detailed error handling:
+This is reflected in the [previous (usage) example](SdkUsage) as well.

+An example displaying really detailed error handling:

 ```typescript
 try {